How to Build a Successful Email Marketing List

 Segment Your Email Marketing List(s)

 This point can’t be stressed enough.
 Segmenting (or chopping) your email list will allow you to specifically target your content to individuals based on the pre-determined information.
-There are tons of ways to segment your email list, but the most important are to segment them based on where the customer opted-in.
+There are tons of ways to segment your email list, but the most important is to segment them based on where the customer opted-in.
 Pretty much keeping track of the different places and reasons why customers decided to say “yes” to your email list.

 For example, say you’re a company that offers services to consumers and sells t-shirts online.
 If a customer participates with your company on the services side and never buys a t-shirt, do you think they opted into the email list to receive information about your t-shirts?
 By segmenting email lists based on where consumers signup, a business can target the content to customers based on what they previously engaged in.

 There are two parts to consistency in a business’s email marketing efforts.
 Firstly, it’s important that a business remains consistent in why they are collecting a customer’s email address.
 Is it to push marketing promotions, sales, coupons, or news?
-Remaining consistent allows customers to know what to expect when they opt-in and engage with the emails they receive.
+Remaining consistent allows customers to know what to expect when they opt in and engage with the emails they receive.
 Being wishy-washy, can confuse a customer and result in unsubscribes because the content isn’t relevant to what they want or need.

 Secondly, consistency in branding is important.
-Even if customers are not interested in the content of a particular email, a consistent use of typography, color palette, and voice will reinforce the business’s brand.
+Even if customers are not interested in the content of a particular email, consistent use of typography, color palette, and voice will reinforce the business’s brand.

 How can you tell success if you don’t measure results?
 Understanding metrics and key performance indicators (KPIs) is extremely important in determining whether your email list is working and obtaining the results you hoped for.
 Every email campaign should have a purpose.
-If a business is running a flash sale on their e-commerce website, they can measure the performance of the email by analyzing the click-through-rate which provides information on how many users clicked on links within the email.
+If a business is running a flash sale on their e-commerce website, they can measure the performance of the email by analyzing the click-through rate which provides information on how many users clicked on links within the email.

 Analytics do more than telling if email lists are appropriate for the content provided, they also provide valuable information on what products sell well, how consumers prefer to receive their information, and what prompts more conversion.